quarklang/QUARK/docs/LRM-v2.md

 **Colon** -- Colons are used to denote slicing in arrays and within a function declaration.
 In a function declaration, formal arguments appear between the colon and a left curly brace.

-**Dollar Sign** -- Dollar sign separates the numerator value from the denominator value in a fraction data type.
+**Dollar Sign** -- The dollar sign separates the numerator value from the denominator value in a fraction data type.

+**Comma** -- Commas have several use cases.
+Commas are used to separate formal arguments in a function declaration, elements in arrays and matrices, and the size and initial state of a `qreg`.

 ###Escape Sequences
 Certain characters within strings need to be preceded by a backslash.
 These characters and the sequences to produce them in a string are: